ttopper/CPSC128/docs/M10_OOD/12-class-bat.md

 Like `Pit`s, `Bat`s have one attribute, `location`, and one method called `snatch`.
 Snatching is a little more involved than swallowing.
-The bat has to move the player to a new randomly chosen room and then flap off to another randomly chosen room.
+The bat has to move the player to a new randomly chosen room, and then flap off to another randomly chosen room.

 ![](12_class_bat_py.png)